-Skip to content
+Go directly to the content

-Red light therapy has become extremely popular in recent years, and for good reason.
+Red Light Therapy has become extremely popular in recent years, and for good reason.
 More and more people are discovering that a little light can actually help you recover faster, feel less pain, and simply feel better overall.

 Note!
 The text below is not medical advice.
-It is compiled based on our own knowledge, user experiences, and various online sources.
+This text is compiled based on our own knowledge, user experiences, and various online sources.

 Red light for recovery

-Red light therapy (also called photobiomodulation) is a treatment where your body is exposed to specific wavelengths of red and near-infrared light.
+Red Light Therapy (also called photobiomodulation) is a treatment where your body is exposed to specific wavelengths of red and near-infrared light.
 That may sound simple, but the effect starts deep inside your cells.

-The secret lies in the mitochondria, the tiny energy factories of your body.
+The secret lies in the mitochondria, the small energy factories of your body.
 When these light waves penetrate your skin, the mitochondria are stimulated to produce more ATP, the energy cells need to recover, renew, and function optimally.

 Because of that extra energy, many things happen: